 The "Notes" section is where you can provide a transcription of the source or an explanation of the item.
 This description adds context and insights for future reference.

-If necessary, you can also include analysis or provide reasons why the source applies to your ancestor.
+If necessary, you can also include an analysis or explain why the source applies to your ancestor.

 Step 8: Explain the Reason for Attaching the Source

-It is crucial to articulate why you are attaching a particular source to an individual.
+It is crucial to articulate why you attach a particular source to an individual.
 The reason could range from validating an event or relationship to providing evidence for a specific claim.

 Do not skip this box, as it helps others understand the significance of the source.